Skip to content

 Do You Need a New CPR Pool Sign?
 Here’s How to Tell

-A clear, compliant CPR sign is essential for pool safety, emergency guidance and legal compliance.
+A clear CPR sign is important for pool safety and emergency guidance.
 Over time, outdoor CPR signs can fade, weather, crack or become difficult to read, especially when exposed to sun, rain, pool chemicals and coastal conditions.

 You may need to replace your CPR sign if: